btcpayserver/btcpayserver-doc/Wallet.md

 ![Send from the Wallet](img/BTCPayWallets3.png)

 #### Re-scan
-The Rescan relies on Bitcoin Core 0.17.0's scantxoutset to scan the current state of the blockchain (called UTXO Set) for coins belonging to particular derivation scheme.
+The Rescan relies on Bitcoin Core 0.17.0's scantxoutset to scan the current state of the blockchain (called UTXO Set) for coins belonging to the derivation scheme being used.

 ![Wallet rescan](img/BTCPayWallets4.png)